-AMCAP Fund (the "fund") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end, diversified management investment company.
-The fund seeks to provide long-term growth of capital.
+American Mutual Fund (the "fund") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an openend, diversified management investment company.
+The fund strives for the balanced accomplishment of three objectives: current income, growth of capital and conservation of principal.

-The fund has 21 share classes consisting of six retail share classes (Classes A, C, T, F-1, F-2 and F-3), seven 529 college savings plan share classes (Classes 529-A, 529-C, 529-E, 529-T, 529-F-1, 529-F-2 and 529-F-3) and eight retirement plan share classes (Classes R-1, R-2, R-2E, R-3, R-4, R-5E, R-5 and R-6).
+The fund has 21 share classes consisting of six retail share classes (Classes A, C, T, F-1, F-2 and F-3), seven 529 college savings plan share classes (Classes 529-A, 529-C, 529-E, 529-F, 529-F-2 and 529-F-3) and eight retirement plan share classes (Classes R-1, R-2, R-2E, R-3, R-4, R-5E, R-5 and R-6).
 The 529 college savings plan share classes can be used to save for college education.
 The retirement plan share classes are generally offered only through eligible employer-sponsored retirement plans.
 The fund's share classes are described further in the following table: